-Sometimes things might go wrong when attempting to connect a Bluetooth device, even if you did everything right.
+Sometimes things might go wrong when connecting a Bluetooth device, even if you did everything right.
 If you run into any problems, try the following steps:

 Turn Bluetooth ON and OFF again: You may try switching the Bluetooth on and off again if your device’s name is not found on the list of available Bluetooth devices.

-Ensure the device is in pairing mode: Press and hold the pairing button properly, so that the speaker is discoverable.
+Ensure the device is in pairing mode: Press and hold the pairing button properly to discover the speaker.

 Check the Bluetooth driver: Check if the driver has a down arrow symbol or a yellow exclamation mark next to it.
 If so, you may have to update or reinstall the Bluetooth drivers.

 Portable, compact Bluetooth speakers can be quite handy, but their initial setup can be complicated.
-I hope the steps provided were easy to follow and that you are now able to connect a Bluetooth speaker to your laptop.
+I hope the steps provided were easy to follow and that you can now connect a Bluetooth speaker to your laptop.
 If you haven’t given it a go already, what are you waiting for?!